nt246/NTRES-6100-data-science/assignments/assignment_6.md

 <br>

 #### 1.5 Import `https://raw.githubusercontent.com/nt246/NTRES-6100-data-science/master/datasets/dataset5.txt` into R. Parse the columns properly.
-As a reminder, you can read about data formatting [here](https://r4ds.had.co.nz/data-import.html#readr-datetimes).
+As a reminder, you can read about parsing date and time data [here](https://r4ds.had.co.nz/data-import.html#readr-datetimes).
 Write this imported and parsed data frame into a new csv file named `dataset5_new.csv` in your `problem_sets` folder.

     ## # A tibble: 3 × 3
     ##   Name   `Expiration Date` Time